 Insurance for properties of unusual construction

-Although bricks and tiles are the standard materials to use when constructing a house in the UK, a large proportion of properties are built using materials that fall outside of this norm.
-These properties are often just as sturdy and stable as traditional builds but unfortunately, many standard insurers can be reluctant to provide cover for anything that is a little bit different.
-We aim to cover one of the widest ranges of property construction types on the market and have detailed below some of the unusual construction insurance policies we offer.
+Bricks and tiles are the standard materials to use when constructing a house in the UK.
+However, a large proportion of properties are built using materials that fall outside of this norm.
+These properties are often just as sturdy and stable as traditional builds.
+Unfortunately, many standard insurers can be reluctant to provide cover for anything that is a little bit different.
+We aim to cover one of the widest ranges of property construction types on the market.
+We have detailed below some of the unusual construction insurance policies we offer.

 All our quotes are fully online and return a premium in under 2 minutes.

 Specialist non-standard construction types we can also cover

 Such materials are still being used to this day within the building of modern, state of the art homes.
 Whilst they are characterised by their ease of building, their lightweight nature, and their affordability, steel frame constructions can be both difficult and costly to insure.
 This is because they can be very expensive to repair if things do go wrong.
 They are regarded as not being very flame resistant.
 This means that if there is a fire the heat can cause the steel beams to warp and give way.
 This can cause substantial damage to the entire property structure.

 BIFS houses are steel framed houses built by the British Iron and Steel Federation from 1946.
 Approximately 50,000 homes were built across the country, predominantly in pairs but there were terraces.
 There are a number of issues that can make insurance for BISF properties difficult.
 This includes things such as the fact that BISF house roofing contains asbestos which is extremely hazardous to health if disrupted.
 These properties can also suffer deterioration at the base of the steel structure, window surrounds and in rooms with humidity such as bathrooms and kitchens.
 BISF house insulation can also result in condensation.
 Carrying out rectification work would need to be done with the neighbouring property which can be difficult.